-The National does not criticize and mostly focuses on positive coverage of the country’s ruling families, such as “Sheikh Mohammed bin Rashid turns 70: A look back at his life” and “Sheikh Mohammed bin Rashid tours Dubai’s Fish Farm”.
+The National does not criticize and mostly focuses on positive coverage of the country’s ruling families, such as “Sheikh Mohammed bin Rashid turns 70: A look back at his life” and “Sheikh Mohammed bin Rashid tours Dubai’s Fish Farm.”
 The National also reports selectively when the issue doesn’t resonate with the Ruler.
-For example, news related to his wife, where The New York Times reports “Princess Haya, Wife of Dubai’s Ruler, Seeks Protective Order”, however, The National does not report this or any other news related to her after the divorce.
-Prior to the divorce, they covered her regularly with positive stories such as “Princess Haya’s biscuit fund: how a simple packet can save a child’s life”.
+For example, news related to his wife, where The New York Times reports “Princess Haya, Wife of Dubai’s Ruler, Seeks Protective Order”; however, The National does not report this or any other news related to her after the divorce.
+Prior to the divorce, they covered her regularly with positive stories such as “Princess Haya’s biscuit fund: how a simple packet can save a child’s life.”
 The National often sources through quotes and utilizes Emirates News Agency (WAM) which is the official news agency of the United Arab Emirates.
 They also republish Reuters news stories.
-When covering world news, pertaining to the USA, they cover the Trump administration with a negative tone “Trump rally disappoints with small crowd in Tulsa”.
+When covering world news about the USA, they cover the Trump administration with a negative tone “Trump rally disappoints with small crowd in Tulsa.”
 In general, this is a source that promotes pro-State propaganda and poorly sources information.

 Failed Fact Checks

 Overall, we rate The National Questionable based on poor sourcing, promotion of state propaganda, lack of transparency, and censorship.
 (8/29/2016) Updated (M. Huitsing 01/25/2023)